#impactai

 The Specificity Problem

 "Producers in LA with four years of experience in horror" — accurate results.
 "Producers in LA with some experience in horror" — results appeared but weren't reliably relevant.
 "Some experience" gave the model no signal to score against.
-Discovering this in testing, not through user complaints, meant we could design around it before launch.
+Finding this in testing, not through user complaints, meant we could design around it before launch.

 What It Achieved